CouncilofLorien/counciloflorien.github.io/docs/emended/metd-emended.md

 ### CHARACTERS FACING MULTIPLE STRIKES

 When certain _Middle-earth: The Dragons_ cards are played, a character may be assigned to receive more than one strike from a given attack.
 Such a character must face a strike sequence for each strike he is assigned to face.
-If a character is tapped or wounded following one of these strike sequences, he must then accordingly modify his prowess for any following strike sequences. ~~If a character is eliminated or otherwise removed from play before he has faced all of his assigned strikes, those strikes he has yet to face are then considered to be cancelled (i.e., they have no further effect).~~ <ins>If a character is eliminated or otherwise removed from play before he has faced all of his assigned strikes, those strikes he has yet to face are then considered to be _successful_.</ins>
+If a character is tapped or wounded following one of these strike sequences, he must then accordingly modify his prowess for any following strike sequences.
+If a character is eliminated or otherwise removed from play before he has faced all of his assigned strikes, those strikes he has yet to face are then considered to be _successful_.[^dragon-multiple-strike-errata]

 {: .note }
-> **Clarification:** <ins>If an attack states all characters in a company face a strike, then effects which allow a character to face more than one strike have no effect against the attack.
+> **Clarification:** If an attack states all characters in a company face a strike, then effects which allow a character to face more than one strike have no effect against the attack.
 Similarly, effects that change the attack’s number of strikes have no effect.
-As an exception, effects which reduce the number of strikes to a specific number do work.</ins>
+As an exception, effects which reduce the number of strikes to a specific number do work.

 ### REMOVING CORRUPTION CARDS